Johannes Maria Staud

 BIOGRAPHY

-Born in Innsbruck in 1974, the composer Johannes Maria Staud draws much of his inspiration from literature and the visual arts.
-Reflections on philosophical questions, social processes and political events also influence his compositions.
-In doing so, his artfully constructed works follow a consistent dramaturgy.
+Born in Innsbruck in 1974, composer Johannes Maria Staud draws inspiration for his music from other arts such as literature, film and the visual arts.
+Reflections on philosophical questions, social processes or political events also provide the impetus for his compositional work.
+He transforms these impulses into sensual sound adventures full of energy.

 VIDEO